Extremecoin Difficulty Chart

 90 Days

-The Extremecoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Extremecoin difficulty graph.
+The Extremecoin difficulty data levels are calculated using the daily difficulty average data points in the Extremecoin difficulty graph.

 Extremecoin Difficulty History for the Last 120 Days